Discover more from Productive Flourishing

 Tim is one of those remarkable people who have managed to do well in his entrepreneurial career and be an amazing father, husband, and friend.
-While I appreciate his personal success, what I’m most inspired by is what his kids are up to.
-Given who he his, he probably wouldn’t say that they’re doing it because of him, but you can’t deny the presence of a good role model and catalyst.
+While I appreciate his success, what I'm most inspired by is what his kids are up to.
+Given who he is, he probably wouldn't say that they're doing it because of him, but you can't deny the presence of a good role model and catalyst.
 One of his daughters is now the CEO of Palo Alto Software.
 One of his sons is the CTO for HuffPo/AOL.
 Another daughter is the marketing director at Klout.
 And so on.

 Great job, Tim. ’Nuff said.

 When I hear stories like that, I always wonder how my life would be different if I had been raised in different social circumstances.
 The brute fact is that growing up as a poor, multiracial kid in the South meant that I missed out on a lot.
-I didn’t have a computer until I bought my first one in college, so being a programming prodigy wasn’t in my cards.
-Our financial circumstances precluded my attending many creative arts programs or getting a lot of musical instruction as a kid, so that track was out for me, too.
-My family culture, combined with some of the social dynamics of the South, wasn’t conducive for me to focus on business as a teenager.
+I didn't have a computer until I bought my first one in college, so being a programming prodigy wasn't in my cards.
+Our financial circumstances precluded me from attending many creative arts programs or getting a lot of musical instruction as a kid, so that track was out for me, too.
+My family culture, combined with some of the social dynamics of the South, wasn't conducive for me to focus on business as a teenager.

 I started off "behind" in a lot of ways.